EnsoFinance/telegram-bot/workshop.md

-# ETHWarsaw Workshop: DeFi telegram bot
+# Enso Workshop: DeFi telegram bot
 Today we will be leveraging the Enso API for building a DeFi telegram information and execution bot.

 ## Enso Overview